Matroids, Feynman categories, and Koszul duality: Gröbner bases for operads over

 \begin{madef}[Leading term] If $f$ is an element in some free $\LBS_{\sh}$-operad with total order on generators~$\dashv$ then the \textit{leading term} of $f$, denoted by $\lt(f)$, is the biggest monomial with respect to~$\indtotor_{\dashv}$ which has a non-zero coefficient in $f$. \end{madef}

-At last, everything has been leading to the following definition.
+Finally, everything has been leading to the following definition.

-\begin{madef}[Gröbner basis] Let $\mathcal{I}$ be an operadic ideal in some free $\LBS_{\sh}$-operad $\LBS_{\sh}(M)$, where $M$ is some $\LBS_{\sh}$-module in some category of vector spaces which is endowed with a basis and a well-order $\dashv$ of this basis in each arity.
+\begin{madef}[Gröbner basis] Let $\mathcal{I}$ be an operadic ideal in some free $\LBS_{\sh}$-operad $\LBS_{\sh}(M)$, where $M$ is some $\LBS_{\sh}$-module in some category of vector spaces which is endowed with a basis and a well-order $\dashv$ of that basis in each arity.
 A \emph{Gröbner basis} of $\mathcal{I}$ relative to ~$\dashv$ is a subset $\mathcal{B}$ of $\I$ such that every leading term relative to $ \indtotor_{\dashv}$ of some element of $\I$ is divisible by the leading term of some element of $\mathcal{B}$. \end{madef} A Gröbner basis is said to be quadratic if it contains only degree $1$ elements. \begin{madef}[Normal monomial] A \emph{normal monomial} with respect to some set of elements $\B$ is a monomial which is not divisible by the leading term of some element in $\B$. \end{madef} \begin{prop} The set of normal monomials with respect to some set of elements $\B$ in an ideal $\I \subset \LBS_{\sh}(M)$ linearly generates $\LBS_{\sh}(M)/ \I$ in every arity.
-This set of monomials is linearly independant if and only if $\B$ is a Gröbner basis of $\I$. \end{prop} \begin{proof} The proof is the same as in every other context where we have a notion of Gröbner basis.
-Let us just point out that since the basis is well ordered one can see that the monomials are well ordered as well. \end{proof}
+That set of monomials is linearly independent if and only if $\B$ is a Gröbner basis of $\I$. \end{prop}{\begin{proof} The proof is the same as in any other context involving Gröbner bases.
+Let us summarize the main arguments.
+For the first assertion, any element of $\LBS_{\sh}(M)/ \I$ in some arity can be expressed as a sum of monomials.
+One can repeatedly rewrite the greatest non normal monomial of that sum.
+Since our linear basis in each arity is well-ordered, the monomials are also well-ordered, which ensures that this process will eventually terminate.
+The final result will be a sum of normal monomials which is equal in $\LBS_{\sh}(M)/ \I$ to our initial element.
+For the second assertion, let $\B$ be a Gröbner basis of $\I$.
+If there is a nonzero linear relation among the normal monomials of $\B$, then that relation must belong to $\I$, which implies that the leading term of that relation cannot be normal with respect to $\B$, which is a contradiction.
+Finally, consider $\B$ such that its associated normal monomials are linearly independent in $\LBS_{\sh}(M)/ \I$.
+If there exists a nonzero element of $\I$ whose leading term is normal, then as previously one can repeatedly rewrite the greatest non normal monomial of this element until we get a sum of normal monomials in $\I$.
+Since the leading term has not changed, the sum is nonzero, which is a contradiction. \end{proof}}